kevin-tolentino/animeconnectcc-aws-serverless-app/README.md

 Lambda functions are written in Node.js and utilize the Serverless Framework for deployment to and AWS instance

 ## 👀Recorded Demo
-View the recorded demonstration at https://youtu.be/vfC_p3FxmEM [![VF App Demo](https://github.com/kevin-tolentino/animeconnectcc-aws-serverless-app/blob/main/images/app-demo-thumbnail.png)](https://youtu.be/vfC_p3FxmEM)
+View the recorded demonstration at: https://youtu.be/vfC_p3FxmEM [![VF App Demo](https://github.com/kevin-tolentino/animeconnectcc-aws-serverless-app/blob/main/images/app-demo-thumbnail.png)](https://youtu.be/vfC_p3FxmEM)

 ### Screenshots of Implementation